Framework for Learning and Control in the Classical and Quantum Domains: Framework for learning and control

-Formally, we quantise~S in Def.~\ref{def:agnostic_s} by modifying Procedure~\ref{alg:agnostic_switch} through the use of quantum syntactic annotation for quantum data and logical operations. \begin{definition}[Quantum~S] A quantum~S is a quantum channel that executes Procedure~\ref{alg:quantum_switch}.
+Formally, we quantize~S in Definition~\ref{def:agnostic_s} by modifying Procedure~\ref{alg:agnostic_switch} through the use of quantum syntactic annotation for quantum data and logical operations. \begin{definition}[Quantum~S] A quantum~S is a quantum channel that executes Procedure~\ref{alg:quantum_switch}.

 \end{definition}

 \begin{remark}[] A consequence of quantum~S is that, after each control-loop cycle, y could become entangled with~r, which causes decoherence in~y. \end{remark}